makaichi/arxiv-summary/readme.md

 4.  **Configure the Workflow:**

-    *   The workflow file (`.github/workflows/eess.AS.yaml`) is already set up to run the summarizer every day at 00:15 UTC (08:15 Beijing Time).
+    *   The workflow file (`.github/workflows/eess.AS.yaml`) is already set up to run the summarizer every day at 00:02 UTC (08:02 Beijing Time).
     *   If you want to change the schedule, edit the `cron` expression in the `.github/workflows/eess.AS.yaml` file.
 Refer to the GitHub Actions documentation for cron syntax.
+    *   **Note on Scheduling:** Please be aware that there can be a significant latency for scheduled GitHub Actions.
+For example, a workflow scheduled for 08:02 Beijing Time might not execute until around 09:50.
+Additionally, Arxiv typically refreshes its daily papers around 09:00 Beijing Time.
+Therefore, it is recommended not to set the schedule too early to ensure you are summarizing the latest papers.

 5.  **Enable GitHub Actions:**  GitHub Actions should be enabled by default for your forked repository.
 If not, go to the "Actions" tab in your repository and enable them.